This article discusses he best things to do in Julian, California!

 Back in town, you can have a beer at the Julian Beer Company and Nickel Beer Company.

 Visit the Pioneer Museum

-The Julian Pioneer Museum displays Native American, gold rush and 20th-century artifacts.
+The Julian Pioneer Museum displays Native American, the gold rush, and 20th-century artifacts.
 This is a good opportunity to learn more about the area.
 I always found city museums fascinating.
-Volunteer are available to answer questions.
+Volunteers are available to answer questions.

 Hike, Walk or Bike

 I enjoy using Julian as a base to enjoy the great outdoors.
 Nearby parks and reserves are accessible and not crowded.
 Here are some of the places I recommend visiting:

 Cuyamaca Rancho State Park – This park has over 100 miles of multi-use trails.
 Maps are available at the visitor’s center.
 Nearby Lake Cuyamaca offers fishing and boating opportunities.
 A campground with picnic tables and fire rings is located onsite.
 Reservations are necessary during high season.

 Mount Laguna – This mountain, located on the Cleaveland National Forest, offers hiking, biking, star gazing, camping, and picnicking opportunities.